hth313/boost41/doc/memory.rst

 Enables the hybrid ``FIX`` with ``ENG`` mode.
 Normally when using ``FIX`` mode and the number needs to be shown with an exponent, the HP-41 switches to ``SCI`` mode.
-The ``F/E`` mode changes this so that the HP-41 instead will switch to ``ENG`` mode in such situation.
+The ``F/E`` mode changes this so that the HP-41 instead switches to ``ENG`` mode in such situations.